|electric tumblers and polishers||or kilns at electrickilns.co.uk or making jewellery at kitiki.co.uk|

 Plastic drums are noisy, if you have to work in the same room: especially as rough glass and stones might need to tumble for several days.

-Rubber drums are better, quieter, don't leak, and are simpler to fill and empty than plastic drums..
-They're simpler to fill and empty than plastic drums as they use a different lid mechanism: at one end there's an inner metal lid, a rubber sealing ring, an outer metal lid, and a retaining wing-nut.
+Rubber drums are better, quieter, don't leak, and are simpler to fill and empty than plastic drums.
+They use a different lid mechanism: at one end there's an inner metal lid, a rubber sealing ring, an outer metal lid, and a retaining wing-nut.

 If you want to do shot-tumbling and grit-tumbling, use two barrels: marked so that you don't mix them up.
 One stray grit particle caught in the shot-drum will scratch your work: and the scratches are quite hard to remove.